remotestorage/django-remotestorage/README.md

-* If you have great [django-configurations] (http://django-configurations.readthedocs.org/) module installed, you can use django_unhosted.settings_example.SettingsBase or SettingsFull classes to dynamically extend/filter stuff like MIDDLEWARE_CLASSES and TEMPLATE_CONTEXT_PROCESSORS.
+* If you have great [django-configurations] (http://django-configurations.readthedocs.org/) module installed, you can use django_unhosted.settings_base.SettingsBase or SettingsFull classes to dynamically extend/filter stuff like MIDDLEWARE_CLASSES and TEMPLATE_CONTEXT_PROCESSORS.